petrina8/snake_game/README.md

 level, a HUD, and draw images to show game states like Start Game, Level Up, Game Over and End Game.

+The HUD is a yellow bar represents the food that Snake is eating.
+It is necessary to fill it to go to next level.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)